Help for families to buy healthy food

 Get help to buy healthy food and milk (Healthy Start scheme)

-Healthy Start is a national scheme.
+Healthy Start is a national scheme for pregnant women and families with children under four who get certain benefits.
 It provides money for healthy food and milk to pregnant women and families with children under four who get certain benefits.
 If you claimed it from pregnancy to your child's fourth birthday, you could get over £1,000 per child to cover the cost of healthy food and milk.

 Find out if you're eligible for the healthy food and milk scheme